addy-dclxvi/debian-bspwm-dotfiles/README.md

 I set the **PrtSc** key to take screenshot using scrot, then instantly preview the result using default image viewer.
-So I can hit the delete button in my keyboard if unsatisfied with result.
+So I can hit the delete button in my keyboard if unsatisfied with the result.
 Or right click on the image then select edit to instantly edit it using GIMP without opening the file manager.

 - **Wallpaper Handler** hsetroot